beingAnujChaudhary/personalNotes/README.md

 ---

 ## 🚀 Immediate Next Steps (Do This Today)

+> This checklist is for the **standard path**.
+If you already meet the prerequisites described at the beginning, use the [Personalized Fast-Track](#-personalized-fast-track-optional) instead.

 1. **Fork this repository** and star it ⭐
 2. **Create GitHub repository** called `ai-ml-roadmap`
 3. **Create folders:** `phase_0/` through `phase_8/`